LawnchairLauncher/lawnicons/README.md

 </div>

 ### Icons
 You can add the missing icons if they are of high quality.
-To help with requests, please prioritize popular, widely-installed (5M+) icons.
+To help with requests, please prioritize popular, widely-installed (5M+) apps.
 Following the guidelines is essensial.
 Add no more than 5 icons at a time to avoid unnecessary rework.

 ### Development
 You can help with issues.
 Please refer to our guidelines.